-The library offers 122 databases via the World Wide Web.
-For a list of databases, go to "Databases by Title" from the library's home page, or visit http://academic.scranton.edu/department/wml/databases.html.
+The library offers 150 databases via the World Wide Web.
+For a list of databases, go to "A-Z List of Databases" from the library's home page, or visit http://academic.scranton.edu/department/wml/databases.html.
 A proxy server gives users remote access to these databases.
-In addition to the library's own Online Public Catalog, users can search Jesuit libraries and the Pennsylvania Academic Libraries Consortium Inc. (PALCI), a direct borrowing program.
+Library resources are available from the Library tab on the my.scranton portal.
+In addition to books the library owns, Pennsylvania Academic Libraries Consortium Inc. (PALCI) E-Z Borrow, a direct borrowing program, provides access to 64 academic library collections.
 With PALCI members, the library also shares 1,900 full-text books that users can read or borrow online.
+E-Z Borrow's Rapid participation provides quick document delivery.
 Some required readings for courses are available through ERES, an electronic reserve reading database over the Internet.
 Through Access PA, an additional 12,000 full-text books are available online.